Financial Services for SMEs You Should Care About

 1. Credit Cards

-Credit cards are also a form of business financing.
+Business credit cards in Australia are also a form of business financing.
 Even the best cards provide high-interest loans which we recommend avoiding, but it’s a form of payment that is so common that there is no way around it.
 As a small business owner you will pay a lot of money via your credit card, whether it’s when you make online purchases on Paypal, buy machinery, computers or something else.

 Nevertheless, the actual cash-back incentives you’ll receive may vary depending on the type of credit card you own.
 While some have a set percentage covering all spending, others provide preferred merchants with higher rates than standard purchases.
 Additionally, there are tiered programs whereby the credit card user’s amount of spending will determine the rate of cash-back given.

 Apart from cash back offers, some business credit cards also provide 0% purchase offers that allow you to buy items for your small business at 0% interest, within a given time frame.

 2. FX – Overseas Payments